 NASA Confirms Earth Will Experience 15 Days Of Darkness In November 2017We have come across many reports regarding earth and its changes in recent times and not many materialize.
-However, this time NASA has confirmed that earth will experience total darkness for 15 days in November 2016 starting from November 15 to November 29.According to NASA this phenomenon was in the pipeline for a long period and the astronomers from NASA have informed that the world will experience a strange event from November 15 at 3:00 am and it is likely to continue until November 30, 4:45 pm.
+However, this time NASA has confirmed that earth will experience total darkness for 15 days in November 2017 starting from November 15 to November 29.According to NASA this phenomenon was in the pipeline for a long period and the astronomers from NASA have informed that the world will experience a strange event from November 15 at 3:00 am and it is likely to continue until November 30, 4:45 pm.

 Supposedly, Charles Bolden, head of NASA, has provided the White House with a 1000 page document detailing the event.
 The report claims that the coming blackout is due to “an astronomical event between Venus and Jupiter” and will take place between November 15 at 3:00 am and November 30 at 4:45 pm.
 The alternative version uses the same dates and times but replaces “November” with “June”.

 Not surprisingly, the claims in the report are fanciful nonsense.
 Of course, no such blackout is set to occur and the supposed event has certainly not been confirmed by NASA.